What's the point of prayer, point of prayer, what's the point of praying, why pray, pray, prayer

 The encouraging thing in all of this is that God does answer prayers.
 (There are plenty of scriptures about that, too.)
 But the real point of prayer is strengthening your relationship with God.
 That way, you know what to pray for and can experience the hope and peace of doing so.

 Does all of this information make me feel 100% better about my prayer life?
 In all honesty, no. I have prayers that I am currently begging God to answer.
-However, it does help me see that my approach to prayer may be stopping me from experiencing the good things that come when the focus is the relationship rather than reward.
+However, it does help me see that my approach to prayer may be stopping me from experiencing the good things that come when the focus is on the relationship rather than the reward.

 I know this blog post isn’t as polished as some of my other ones, but I’d love to hear your thoughts on the subject of prayer.
 Have you ever experienced the feelings I’m having?
 What revelations about prayer have you received?